dzuk-mutant/blockchain/readme.md

 You can use reason tags to filter which instance you want to block and how badly you want to do it.

+### prefixes

+Some of these tags have prefixes to indicate variations in the way that an instance's administration treats the particular issue.
+Non-prefixed tags mean that the administration actively embraces or engages in whatever the tag is.

+Often it means a misunderstood idea or a misunderstanding of hate groups and bigorty.

+#### 'A-'

-'A-' prefixes mean that the administration doesn't necessarily engage in, encourage, or endorse that behaviour themselves but they do enable it by letting other users on their instance do it instead.
+The administration doesn't necessarily engage in, encourage, or endorse that behaviour themselves but they do enable it by letting other users on their instance do it instead.
 Not all tags have A-prefixes, I'll mention which ones do.

+#### 'NP-'

+'Not Proactive'.
+The instance's administration is aware of the effects of certain kinds of behaviour on users in other instances and is willing to respond to requests from admins in other instances, but is not proactive in dealing with this themselves.

+While that might seem okay (and it might be okay for you), not being proactive means that it still enables this stuff and it can routinely spill over anyway.

+(And ultimately, the onus is then on other admins to react to this stuff, and report, etc. regarding stuff that isn't even in their instance.)

 ### advertising